iustin/corydalis/README.md

 pictures without internet access - the entire web interface (fonts, CSS, etc. is served locally, without relying on CDNs).

+## Demo site

+There is a demo site at [demo.corydalis.io](https://demo.corydalis.io), using a few pictures from my own collection; you can use this to see approximately what Corydalis does and how does it look like.

 ## What it doesn't do